Edward Hope Kirkby: Wireless experiments

 Kirkby participated as an operator of one of the two wireless stations established by Australian land military forces at their annual Easter encampment.
-Likely some of the equipment had been manufactured by Kirkby.
+With his equipment manufactured by Kirkby.
 The experiment was widely reported (with apologies for the language of the day): "The present Heathcote camp may be an historical one, since it has witnessed the first recorded successful use of a wireless telegraph installation in the Commonwealth under military conditions.
 The recent formation of the Wireless Institute enabled Lieut.
 G. A. Taylor, A.I.C., to make the arrangements in conjunction with Captain Cox-Taylor, of the Garrison Artillery, who watched the experiment closely, and interestedly with a view to the possible future military development of wireless telegraphy in the Commonwealth.
 Conditions which would most probably be met with on active service were scrupulously observed by those in charge of the operating stations; indeed, in the determination to impart the utmost realism to the undertaking discomforts innumerable were cheerfully faced by the corps.
 The surrounding district was depended upon for the supply of most of the paraphernalia.
 For the masts to support the aerials three saplings were lashed together in each instance, giving an altitude of some 50 or 60 feet.
 The aerial wires at A station were conveyed to a military tent where the operating appliances were installed, and at station B, to a cave under the crest of the hill beneath the line of targets, some four miles to the south-west.
 The latter position was of very great interest, inasmuch as on the rocks flanking the cave some queer aboriginal carvings and a deep V cut in a sandstone, used evidently by ancient black warriors to sharpen their implements of war, were discovered.
 A coincidence was actually established between the ancient, barbarous, warlike messages and the most modern means of communication between fighting forces.
 The outlying station was in charge of Mr. Reginald Wilkinson, and at the main station Mr. Kirkby operated, while the enthusiastic hon. secretary, of the Wireless Institute, Mr. W. H. Hannam, supervised the apparatus.
 Considerable time was spent in getting connection between the stations, and the call letter V was continually flashing throughout Saturday and Sunday, until it was at last picked up by the head station, in the small hours of Monday morning.
 Tuning being now consonant, signals were continually exchanged.
 The University Scouts took deep interest in these experiments, and lent valuable assistance."